borgmatic-collective/borgmatic/docs/reference/configuration/data-sources/influxdb.md

       password: "{credential file /credentials/influxdb_token.txt}"
 ```

+borgmatic gives the token to the `influx` command-line tool via the
+`INFLUX_TOKEN` environment variable rather than a command-line flag, so it
+doesn't show up in the process list for other users on the same machine to see.

 Alternatively, omit `password` entirely and let the `influx` command-line tool
 supply the token from its own configuration, selected with the
 `active_configuration` option and optionally located with `configurations_path`: